wp-plugins/somatic-framework/readme.txt

 Otherwise, not yet ;-)

+= I updated my call to soma_init_taxonomy() and added new terms, but why aren't they appearing?

+deactivate and reactivate your theme/plugin that contains the function call, as term generation only happens upon activation...

 == Changelog ==

+= 1.1.1 =
+* bugfix: soma_metabox_data was expecting unecessary array keys
+* bugfix: legacy date selectors couldn't handle mysqldate format

 = 1.1 =
 * created public functions in api.php to initialize things like custom post type, taxonomy, terms, and custom metabox data